How to verify a Police Officer

 How we contact you

 In the event a police officer needs to speak with you, they will identify themselves clearly.
-A police officer will only ever contact you for investigative purposes in person, by telephone or by email – we will never contact you by text message or instant messaging such as WhatsApp.
+A police officer will only ever contact you for investigative purposes in person, by telephone, by email or by text message.
+Police officers do use text messaging and many of them operate social media accounts to advise and inform the public.
+Below is important information on how you should verify the communication you receive is from a genuine police officer.

 Contact in person